Vitamin E (VE) is one category of important fat-soluble vitamins for human normal growth, which consists of

-West China School of Public Health, Sichuan University, No.17, Section 3, South Renmin Road, Chengdu 610041, China.
+West China School of Public Health, Sichuan University, No.17, Section 3, South Renmin Road, Chengdu 610041, R.P.
+China.